 Located about an hour northeast of the city, this is one of the most talked about (and maybe photographed?) parks near Las Vegas.
 It is small, but it packs a punch.
 Valley of Fire gets its name from the bright red sandstone formations which is the main attraction.
 Photographer’s delight in capturing these rocks at sunrise and sunset when they look as if they are on fire.

 There are a variety of hiking trails running through this spectacular landscape offering some of the best hiking close to Las Vegas.
 There are also campsites here for those who just can’t get enough of seeing these red rocks on fire and can’t get back to Vegas for the night.
+Whether with kids or without, there is so much to do at the Valley of Fire State Park.

 How far away: 50 miles / 1 hour